 Their tone, their text, the way they said goodbye.
 Every interaction gets scanned for signs of trouble.
 You're reading between lines that might not have anything between them — but the analyzing feels necessary because the alternative is uncertainty, and uncertainty is unbearable.

 "Do you still love me?"
 "Are we okay?"
-Each answer brings relief — for about five minutes.
+Each answer brings relief for about five minutes.
 Then the unease returns and you need to ask again.
-You know it's a pattern but stopping feels dangerous, like letting go of the only rope.
+You know it's a pattern but stopping feels dangerous — like letting go of the only rope.

-Where the Anxiety Starts
+Where the Worry Starts

-When You Keep Pulling AwayBefore You Send That Text
+Before You Send That Text